From Stroke Detection to Cancer Screening: AI Tools Advancing Imaging Efficiency

 - Mass General Brigham has developed several novel initiatives to address the influx of AI in medical imaging and other fields

-- The AI Governance Committee vets and validates tools for use within the Mass General Brigham system
+- The Imaging AI Governance Committee vets and validates tools for use within the Mass General Brigham system

 - The Healthcare AI Challenge crowdsources input from medical professionals on potential AI tools